Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Discussion

 The LF framework does not introduce new mass components or modify Newtonian gravity.
 Instead, it revisits how the gravitational field is computed in flattened systems.
 In this sense, it is distinct from both dark matter halo models and modified-gravity approaches such as MOND.

-The LF-inferred surface density should be interpreted as an effective gravitating distribution rather than a unique reconstruction of the physical baryonic mass.
+The LF-inferred surface density should be interpreted as an effective gravitating distribution that reproduces the observed kinematics, rather than a unique reconstruction of the underlying baryonic mass.
 The adopted two-component exponential profile provides a simplified effective description of the radial mass distribution, but does not capture the full structural complexity of real galaxies.

 Accordingly, the present results should be understood as demonstrating the impact of geometric treatment on mass inference, rather than as a definitive decomposition of the underlying baryonic structure.